jamesc127/datastax-enterprise-cdc-demo/README.md

 ## Tear Down
 - Run script 03 with the same three arguments to tear down your GKE cluster
   - Your GCP project name (where you have rights to deploy a GKE cluster)
-  - The name you want to give your GKE cluster (like `dse-cdc-test`)
+  - The name you gave your GKE cluster
-  - The GCP region you want to deploy your cluster in (e.g. `us-central1-c`)
+  - The GCP region you deployed your cluster